Analyticon Monthly Journal

 Committee to Protect Freedom of Expression

 To monitor freedom of the press in Armenia.
-The grantee will document violations of journalists’ rights, provide free legal aid to media organizations, and conduct strategic litigation.
-It will publish its findings in four quarterly reports and organize a roundtable discussion at the conclusion of the project.
+The organization will document violations of journalists’ rights, provide free legal aid to media organizations, and conduct strategic litigation.
+The grantee will publish its findings in four quarterly assessments and a final video report.
+The grantee will organize a roundtable discussion to discuss its monitoring results at the conclusion of the project.

 Public Debate on Foreign Policy